-- 15.4.1 Appellate body.
-The appellate jurisdiction of the TST in respect of basic degree academic policies is exercised by the Admissions and Procedures Committee of the Basic Degree Council. - 15.4.2 Regulatory authority.
-In considering the academic regulations, standards, and requirements pertinent to the student's appeal, the Admissions and Procedures Committee will consider the written academic regulations, requirements and standards of the TST and those of the college in which the student is enrolled, including regulations of the University of Toronto which apply in the TST or the college.
-In the event of a conflict between the academic regulations, requirements, and standards of the TST and those of the college, the Admissions and Procedures Committee will consider those of the TST to set a minimum level of observance which those of the college may exceed.
+- 16.3.1 Jurisdiction.
+The TST Basic Degree Academic Appeals Committee hears academic appeals from TST basic degree students.
+It has power to issue the final decision, subject to the provision in 16.2.5. - 16.3.2 Interpretive principles.
+In considering the academic regulations, standards, and requirements pertinent to the student's appeal, the Academic Appeals Committee will consider the written academic regulations, requirements and standards of the TST and those of the college in which the student is enrolled, including regulations of the University of Toronto which apply in the TST or the college.
+In the event of a conflict between the academic regulations, requirements, and standards of the TST and those of the college, the Academic Appeals Committee will consider those of the TST to set a minimum level of observance which those of the college may exceed.